RogueRails/resources/agile/inception.md

 1. What is the core problem/challenge this product will solve?
 2. How does our solution solve the problem/challenge?
 3. What are the perceived risks?
-4. How will be validate the success/failure of our solution in a tangible and measurable way?
+4. How will we validate the success/failure of our solution in a tangible and measurable way?

 ###### Backlog:

 1. What are our product themes?
 How do those theme relate to one another?
-2. What the initial user stories?
+2. What are the initial user stories?
 3. What is our minimum viable product (MVP)?

 ###### Logistics: